This travel blog talks about places to visit in Brisbane for the first timers. Have you been to the famous xxxx Brewery

-I can fairly remember how when an invitation from the Queensland Tourism to explore the region of Gold Coast landed in my inbox, I humbly requested for an overstay in the country after the completion of our blog-tip, to experience a bit of Brisbane as well.
+I can fairly remember how when an invitation from the Queensland Tourism to explore and write a detailed Gold Coast travel itinerary landed in my inbox, I humbly requested for an overstay in the country after the completion of our blog-tip, so that I can experience a bit of Brisbane as well.

-Though I had to travel Brisbane on my own, without any support from the Queensland Tourism, it still made sense to stay back and not miss the chance of exploring Brisbane now that I was already in Queensland.
+Though I had to travel Brisbane on my own, without any support from the tourism, it still made sense to stay back and not miss of exploring it now that I was already in Queensland.
 I mean Brisbane is, after all, considered as one of the friendliest travel destinations in the world and has been topping Tripadvisor’s ranking in the South Pacific region for years.

 So yea, my love for Brisbane started before I even got there.
 And when I actually ended up there, my love only intensified.

 Places To Visit In Brisbane

 …and learning Paddleboarding!

-Jump into a train and your next destination is Sandgate — a vibrant and historic seaside town, laden with cute cafes, even more relaxing vibe, and some seaside fun.
+Jump into a train and your next destination is Sandgate — a vibrant and historic seaside town, laden with cute cafes, and even more relaxing vibe, and some seaside fun.
 Because its way is obstructed by Moreton island towards the Pacific sea, the beaches in Sandgate remain unbelievably calm, making them an ideal spot for watersports like kitesurfing and stand-up paddling, among others.

 A few hours of early morning Paddleboarding before you eat the local fish and chips at one of the cafes and head towards the Shorncliffe Pier — the most popular tourist attraction in Sandgate – can be a good idea.
 I tried PAddleboarding with a tour company called SurfConnect.

 Brisbane Night Segway Tour

 For any town, as big and overwhelming as Brisbane, a quick Segway tour can be ideal to quickly get a quick introduction to the city.
 It takes you to all the touristic and offbeat places to visit in Brisbane.

 Though I am sure a day tour has its own charm, I found the night Segway tour in Brisbane comparatively better and unimaginably pleasing, because if anything, it is a city to explore in the night.